Sacco and Vanzetti: Braintree crimes trial

-The District Attorney's final piece of material evidence was a flop-eared cap claimed to have been Sacco's.
-Sacco tried the cap on in court and, according to two newspaper sketch artists who ran cartoons the next day, it was too small, sitting high on his head.
+The District Attorney's final evidence was a flop-eared cap claimed to have been Sacco's was the cap he tried on right in court, according two newspaper sketch artists who ran its cartoons the next day, it was too small, sitting high on his head.
 But Katzmann insisted the cap fitted Sacco and, noting a hole in the back where Sacco had hung the cap on a nail each day, continued to refer to it as his, and in denying later appeals, Judge Thayer often cited the cap as material evidence.
 During the 1927 Lowell Commission investigation, however, Braintree's Police Chief admitted that he had torn the cap open upon finding it at the crime scene a full day after the murders.
 Doubting the cap was Sacco's, the chief told the commission it could not have lain in the street "for thirty hours with the State Police, the local police, and two or three thousand people there."

 Controversy clouded the prosecution witnesses who identified Sacco as having been at the scene of the crime.
 One, a bookkeeper named Mary Splaine, precisely described Sacco as the man she saw firing from the getaway car.
 From Felix Frankfurter's account from The Atlantic Monthly article: